 Growing Pains: stepping up communications in the transition from scale-up

-Almost every new business will face a pivotal decision – continue at a steady pace, or accelerate for significant growth.
+Almost every new business will face a pivotal moment – a decision to either continue at a steady pace, or make a change that has the potential to accelerate growth.

 The UK’s challenger banks provide a good example of organisations who have made the decision to go for growth.
 After establishing themselves and amassing a loyal customer base, Monzo is expanding to the US, Starling has raised £30 million to expand across Europe and business bank Tide raised £44 in Series B to increase its market share.

-The motivations for embarking on a growth push will vary across organisations.
+The motivations for embarking on Major change will vary across organisations.
 It could be in response to pressure from investors, reacting to regulatory changes, product launches – or it could be that customer demand is soaring and the timing is right.

 Regardless, transitioning for growth requires walking a very fine line.
 During this phase, every move is amplified, one mis-step and your customer base will switch to another brand, commentators will accuse you of selling out, staff could argue you’re turning your back on the company’s roots and culture, while investors will always strive for more.

-It’s not an easy thing to achieve, as Monzo proved recently, when it hit the headlines for the wrong reasons by freezing consumers’ accounts without warning.
+It’s not easy to achieve, as Monzo proved recently, when it hit the headlines for the wrong reasons by freezing consumers’ accounts without warning.
 While Monzo was actually complying with FCA requirements to freeze accounts with suspicious activity on anti-fraud, money laundering and terrorism grounds, the press and many customers were less than complimentary about how it handled the issue.
-It’s a classic example of brighter spotlight during the transition to growth.
+It’s a classic example of being under the microscope during the transition to growth.

 Successfully managing this period requires a deep understanding of your audiences.

-Customers don’t really care about growth plans, all they want is a high-quality product or service, and that the level of customer service remains unchanged.
+Customers don’t really care about growth plans, all they want is a high-quality product or service, and a consistent quality of experience.

 Your employees require careful consideration.
 In their mind there’s something special about a start-up – a certain freedom to do things differently, a willingness to challenge the status quo and learn as you go.
 Start-ups aren’t incumbered by bureaucracy and process.
 This has several advantages.
 It is exciting for staff.
 Many relish the opportunity to build something new and work in this liberated fashion.
 It also allows open and honest conversations with customers.